gallofeliz/js-libs/src/application/README.md

 - Structured
 - Built-in config (load from files, envs, validation, watches, etc) and logger

+[ ] Refactorize aborts, with aborts to interrupt, aborts to stop/clean, etc

 ```typescript
 import { runApp } from '@gallofeliz/application'